 Creating a press kit for your Kickstarter isn’t about throwing a series of documents at the nearest reporter and seeing what sticks.
-In fact, that’s actually one of the fastest ways to ensure that whatever purpose you intend for the press kit to be ignored.
+That’s stratefy is actually one of the fastest ways to ensure that your press kit goals will be ignored.

-No, to create a press kit you’re going to put together various bits of information, including your press release and information on your team.
+To properly create a press kit you’re going to compile various bits of information, including your press release and information on your team.
 A press kit builds on your crowdfunding press release and creates an entire media hub.
 If this press kit is for a product then you’re also going to need some images to go with it.Download a PDF version of this article to keep on your computer.

 For the purposes of this article, we will be focusing on creating a press kit for Kickstarter campaigns.